spsforks/ziglang-zig-wiki/How-to-contribute-to-Autodoc.md

 It can run on the original copy of main.js (so no need to rebuild before calling it again).

 ## Good starting point?
-A good starting point would be to add all the missing information from the definitions of Struct / Union / Array types.
+A good starting point would be to add all the missing qualifiers from types, decls and function arguments.
 Stuff like `alignment`, for example.
 Right now the data model is missing all this "secondary" qualifiers, etc.